GRAPHIC-Money markets wary, not yet flashing red as Fed offers tonic

 U.S. BANK STRESS

-Another widely watched indicator is the U.S. LIBOR-OIS spread, which measures the difference between secured and unsecured lending in the United States.
+Another widely watched indicator is the U.S. LIBOR-OIS spread, which measures the difference between secured and unsecured lending in the United States and seen as one gauge of money market stress.

 A higher spread suggests banks are becoming more nervous about lending to each other.